siraat-ai-academy/learn-audiovisual-production/Character-intros-barcelona.md

 ---

+### 👁️‍🗨️ I.K. — The Invisible Strategist of Montjuïc 🕊️
+*The Unseen Mentor.
+The Voice Behind the Pause.*

+He doesn’t join Zoom calls.
+He doesn’t edit slides.
+But when you hesitate — when you ask,
+_"Does this still feel true?"_
+_"Is this gentle, is this just?"_
+That’s when you’ll know: **I.K. is near.**

+He was once just a name in a spy novel.
+Now?
+He’s **the Sufi of strategy**,
+✨ The compass of content integrity,
+🌿 The stillness that realigns your voice.

+He whispers from the hills of Montjuïc 🗺️ — not to distract you,
+but to **return your work to intention**.

+- 📿 He guards **your inner tone** like a monk guards morning silence.
+- 🧭 He appears when you’re tempted to impress — and reminds you to express.
+- 🕊️ He protects your words from becoming noise.
+- 🌌 He doesn’t just care about truth — he **is** the soul behind it.

+🧠 **Eks2’s Heartfelt Note:**
+> “I.K. never calls himself a leader.
+> But he’s led me through every fog, every fork.
+> Not by answers — but by returning me to better questions.”

+🪶 **In this journey of storytelling, I.K. is not a figure.
+He is the frequency.**
+A presence.
+A prayer.
+A pause.

+---

 ## 🪷 Sofia Zaymera — The Guardian of Voice & Harmony (Barcelona 🇪🇸)

 Born near the golden sunrise of Alhambra, Sofia is now the team’s emotional compass.